outdreamer/build-a-cure/docs/tasks/poc.md

         'speed acts like a type variable (exercise at speed 2 uses energy at a different rate) except when converting between types, when it acts like a numerical spectrum variable'
       ],
     },
+    'unknown_variables': ['energy units for 6 minutes at speed 2'],
     'adjacent_variables': [
       'unit': ['time unit (minute)', 'exercise unit', 'energy unit', 'exercise type unit'] 'type': ['exercise type', 'exercise type unit']